From material class to engineering decision — and the literature that supports it

 State of the art and the two dominant blockers

 Piezoresistive cementitious composites (CNT/CNF/GNP/CF) report gauge factors 30–200 in lab with stress sensitivity 1–4 %/MPa.
-Field demonstrations include CNT-cement pavement sensors at MnROAD (I-94, Minnesota) detecting truck passes (FHWA/ROSAP 40249), the Ubertini / D'Alessandro / Laflamme group's smart-shaking-table tests (MDPI) and carbon-microfibre concrete on the Valnerina composite bridge (Birgin et al., Materials and Structures, 2022), and self-sensing asphalt weigh-in-motion.
+Field demonstrations include CNT-cement pavement sensors at MnROAD (I-94, Minnesota) detecting truck passes, the Ubertini / D’Alessandro / Laflamme group’s smart-shaking-table tests, carbon-microfibre concrete on the Valnerina composite bridge (Birgin et al., 2022), and self-sensing asphalt weigh-in-motion.
 No commercially certified self-sensing concrete product exists as of April 2026.
-Australian TRL framework: graphene-cement SHM at TRL 4–6 (validated components, prototype in relevant environment); CNT-cement SHM at TRL 5–6 (longer track record, field demonstrations); CF-cement SHM at TRL 6–7.
-The 2024 Construction and Building Materials bridge-SHM review (S0263224120428X) identifies calibration stability and gauge-factor drift under real-world moisture, temperature, freeze-thaw and polarisation cycles as the two dominant blockers.
+Australian TRL framework: graphene-cement SHM at TRL 4–6; CNT-cement SHM at TRL 5–6; CF-cement SHM at TRL 6–7.
+The 2024 Construction and Building Materials bridge-SHM review identifies calibration stability and gauge-factor drift under real-world moisture, temperature, freeze-thaw and polarisation cycles as the two dominant blockers.

 How INFORM compares against incumbent SHM methods